openharmony/arkcompiler_cangjie_ark_interop/doc/API_Reference/source_en/errorcodes/cj-errorcode-rpc.md

 Data writing to MessageSequence failed.

-**Possible Cause**
+**Possible Causes**

-The default sequence capacity has been exhausted.
+The sequence's default capacity has been exhausted.

 **Resolution Steps**

-Use MessageSequence's buffer space query methods to confirm remaining capacity.
+Use MessageSequence's buffer space query methods to verify remaining capacity.

 ## 1900010 MessageSequence Read Failure